-The AD5678 DAC is fabricated on a CMOS process.
+The AD5628/AD5648/AD5668 DACs are fabricated on a CMOS process.
 The architecture consists of a string of DACs followed by an output buffer amplifier.
-The parts include an internal 1.25 V/2.5 V, 5 ppm/°C reference with an internal gain of 2.
-Figure 45 shows a block diagram of the DAC architecture.
+Each part includes an internal 1.25 V/2.5 V, 5 ppm/°C reference with an internal gain of 2.
+Figure 51 shows a block diagram of the DAC architecture.